neumino/neumino.github.io/movies.md

-### Next Gen
+### Mandy
-*Released on 2018-09-07, vote average 7.6*
+*Released on 2018-09-13, vote average 6.5*

-A friendship with a top-secret robot turns a lonely girl&#39;s life into a thrilling adventure as they take on bullies, evil bots and a scheming madman.
+Pacific Northwest.
+1983 AD.
+Outsiders Red Miller and Mandy Bloom lead a loving and peaceful existence.
+When their pine-scented haven is savagely destroyed by a cult led by the sadistic Jeremiah Sand, Red is catapulted into a phantasmagoric journey filled with bloody vengeance and laced with fire.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/uf3ALGKgpGU?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/hRKVxT4-1wM?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>